Modified Cosmic Chaplygin AdS Black Hole: Introduction

-where, $M$, $S$ and $T$ are mass, the entropy and the temperature of the black hole, respectively.
-Relation between the black hole pressure and cosmological constant give us motivation to choose a cosmological model with given equation of state (describing dark energy) as holographic dual of AdS black hole.
-Among of several kinds of dark energy models we are interested to consider Chaplygin gas equation of state.
-More than one hundred years agoæ S. Chaplygin introduced an equation of state in aerodynamics which is given by \cite{Chaplygin},
+where the internal energy $E$ might be considered as the black hole mass \cite{Del}, also $S$, $T$, and $Q$ are the entropy, temperature and electric charge of the black hole, respectively.
+Moreover, $\Phi$ denotes the chemical potential of the dual fluid.
+According to the equation (\ref{000}) the negative cosmological constant is considered as a thermodynamic pressure in the first law of black hole thermodynamics, it gives us motivation to find an asymptotically charged AdS metric whose thermodynamics matches exactly that of the Chaplygin gas.
+Among of several kinds of dark energy models (see for example \cite{JHAP}) we are interested to consider Chaplygin gas equation of state.
+More than a century ago, S. Chaplygin introduced an equation of state in aerodynamics which is given by \cite{Chaplygin},

-Now, it is argued that the equation of state (\ref{0}), which reproduced by string theory \cite{string}, could explain negative pressure of dark energy \cite{ch1, ch2}.
-Then, in order to better explanation of dark energy, generalized Chaplygin gas (GCG) equation of state constructed \cite{ch3}.
+Today, it is argued that the equation of state (\ref{0}), which is reproduced by string theory \cite{string}, could explain the negative pressure of dark energy \cite{ch1, ch2}.
+Then, in order to have better explanation of dark energy, generalized Chaplygin gas (GCG) equation of state is constructed \cite{ch3}.
 Several cosmological models \cite{G1, G2, G3} indicated that GCG is not good model to verify recent observations, hence viscous GCG \cite{vi1, vi2, vi3, vi4, vi5, vi6, vi7} or cosmic GCG \cite{co1, co2} models constructed.
-In the better way, in order to have more agreement with observational data, modified Chaplygin gas (MCG) equation of state introduced \cite{M1, M2, M3}.
-In the recent work, AdS black hole thermodynamics with modified Chaplygin gas studied \cite{Debnath1}.
-Effect of viscosity on the MCG investigated by the Refs. \cite{vim1, vim2, vim3, vim4}.
-Also, modified cosmic Chaplygin gas (MCCG) considered by the Refs. \cite{com1, com2, com3}.
-Now, in this paper we would like to consider AdS black hole with modified cosmic Chaplygin gas and study thermodynamics.
-It is indeed extension of the Ref. \cite{Debnath1} by including cosmic parameter.
-AdS black hole with modified Chaplygin gas has some unstble regions, which removed in presence of cosmic parameter.\\ In the next section we construct MCC AdS black hole and in section 3 we discuss about energy condition and study horizon structure of MCC AdS black hole.
-In section 4 we study black hole thermodynamics and discuss about stability and phase transition.
-In the section 5 we consider MCC AdS black hole as heat engine and in the section 6 we give conclusion and suggestion for future works.
+In order to have more agreement with observational data, modified Chaplygin gas (MCG) equation of state was introduced in Refs. \cite{M1, M2, M3}.
+In a recent work, AdS black hole thermodynamics with the MCG has been studied \cite{Debnath1} and, moreover, the effects of viscosity on the MCG are analyzed \cite{vim1, vim2, vim3, vim4}.
+Also, MCCG was considered in the following Refs. \cite{com1, com2, com3}.
+In Ref. \cite{com3}, thermodynamics of the MCCG was investigated to analyze the nature of Universe.
+Since MCCG is a very well-known candidate of dark energy model, so our main motivation is to construct AdS black hole in presence of MCCG and study the thermodynamic nature with heat engine phenomena of such type of black hole.